You're Not Alone (Tinchy Stryder song)

 "You're Not Alone" is a song composed by British recording artist Tinchy Stryder.
 The song was released as the fifth and final single from Stryder's second studio album, Catch 22 on 2 November 2009.
 On the week of the album's release, the track charted at No. 50 in the UK, based mostly on hype around the track which had received its first play on the BBC Radio 1 chart show the previous week.
 Tinchy Stryder performed the song at the MOBO Awards 2009 on 30 September, it then entered the top 40 on the UK Singles Chart on 10 October 2009 at number 32, next week on 17 October it climbed to number 14 in the UK, it dropped to number 15 in its 3rd week in the UK top 40.
 The song interpolates "You're Not Alone", a hit in 1997 for the band Olive.
 Olive claimed in an interview they would hope Tinchy Stryder would return the favour and collaborate with them on a song for their upcoming album.
-The song samples Leona Lewis' Run which in turn is a cover of the original performed by Snow Patrol.